 - Swap out the veggies!
 Think about what tastes good cold, and is preferably crispy.
 Blanched broccoli/broccolini, sugar snap peas, edamame, red onion, deseeded cucumber, sliced raw cabbage, radish, etc.

-- Add some herbs.
+- Add some herbs!
 Chopped cilantro would be great in this dish.
-Parsely would also work.
+Parsley would also work.

-- Some regional variations of this dish are made with creamy Chinese sesame paste.
-Add a tablespoon or two of tahini, plain nut butter, or Chinese sesame paste to the sauce for a creamy variation!
+- Some regional variations of this dish are made with a creamy Chinese sesame paste.
+Add a tablespoon or two of tahini, plain nut butter, or Chinese sesame paste to the sauce for a different kind of nutty variation.

 - Swap the noodles!
 Here we are using spaghetti, but you could use ramen, soba noodles, or rice noodles.
 Really any long noodle would work here.